acledsInc/CH32V003_SPWM_DMA-ST7735_SPI_DMA/README.md

 WCH-LinkE-Mini PCB Product without Encloser.
 (WCH-LinkE or WCH-LinkRV are Default Flash Tool at MounRiver Studio.)
 This tool, almost all WCH microcontrollers (CH5xx, CH6xx, CH32Fxxx, CH32Vxxx, CH32Xxxx, and CH32Lxxx) which have a factory-builtin bootloader (v2.x.x) can be flashed via USB.
-And this tool can be support DAP-Tool at Keil-UV5 for standard ARM CPU flash like STM32Fxxx seriese.
+And this tool can be support DAP-Link at Keil-UV5 for standard ARM CPU flash like STM32Fxxx seriese.

 I was modified st7735.c and st7735.h for the display of ST7735 TFT LCD with TIM1 SPWM output by C code like standard HAL library style instead non standard HAL libray style.
 I attached some screen shot for ST7735 demo screen and TIM1 sine PWM output waveforms available in image folder.